JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 },
 ```

 After reloading the extension, it will now appear in your Chrome toolbar!
-Right clicking it shows an “Options” menu, which currently… opens an empty page.
+Right clicking it shows an "Options" menu, which currently… opens an empty page.
 Time to fix that!

 [![](/wp-content/uploads/2018/12/options.png)](/wp-content/uploads/2018/12/options.png)

 ## Creating the options screen

-In this section, we’ll be creating the Chrome extension’s options, where users can edit their scrub list and toggle a scrub summary message.
+In this section, we'll be creating the Chrome extension's options, where users can edit their scrub list and toggle a scrub summary message.

 ### Options HTML